The Best Menstrual Cups for More Affordable, Sustainable (and Cleaner!) Periods

 Intimina Ziggy Cup

-This reusable menstrual cup from Intimina is popular because the design is specifically so that people can wear it during sex.
+This reusable menstrual cup from Intimina is popular, in part because the design is specifically so that people can wear it during sex.
 It features 100 percent medical-grade silicone and a leak-proof double rim.
 Plus, it has more of a flat fit than a cup-like fit, which might feel more comfortable for some people.